elitepc/elitepc.github.io/_posts/process/2024-09-11-no-estimates-a-year-later.md

 The top of the backlog is always what gets picked up, no one cares if it was just reshuffled as long as the next item is refined.
 We understand that scope changes and setbacks happen, and we're more open to extending tasks that need more time instead of compromising on everything else.

-## Tricks to get it working in an healthy manner
+## Tricks to get it working in a healthy manner

 - Make sure everyone is onboard, otherwise requests for time estimates still come
 - Make sure the product team can manage expectations in a way that says "for 2 months we'll be working on this topic + 3 other topics" instead of specifying the exact tasks